WalletConnect/walletconnect-specs/docs/specs/clients/notify/authentication.md

 ## `wc_notifyGetNotifications`

+Paginated list of notifications with the most recent first.
+Unread notifications may be dispersed throughout the list and on subsequent pages.

 ### Request

-Paginated list of notifications with the most recent first.

 - act - `notify_get_notifications`
 - iss - did:key of client identity key